FROM SICK CARE TO HEALTH CREATION

 The Misallocation of Resources (The 90/10 Rule)

-Why is this system failing?
-The answer lies in a fatal misalignment of resources.
+Why is the system failing?
+A fatal misalignment of resources.

-Data from the Centers for Disease Control and Prevention (CDC) indicates that 90% of the nation's annual healthcare expenditures are dedicated to treating people with chronic and mental health conditions.
+Data from the Centers for Disease Control and Prevention (CDC) shows that 90% of the nation's annual healthcare expenditures go to treating people with chronic and mental health conditions.

 We are funding "damage control," not "health creation."

-The tragedy is compounded when we look at the Determinants of Health.
+It gets worse when you look at the Determinants of Health.
 Research consistently shows that 80-90% of health outcomes are driven by environmental factors, socioeconomic status, and, crucially, lifestyle (metabolism and diet).
 Clinical medical care contributes only 10-20% to our overall health.

-Yet, we allocate nearly all our financial resources to that 10% clinical slice, while neglecting the 90% that actually determines our fate.
-We have built a system designed to intervene only after the fire has consumed the house.
+Yet we put nearly all our money into that 10% clinical slice while neglecting the 90% that actually decides our fate.
+We built a system designed to act only after the fire has consumed the house.

 The Metabolic Tsunami (The Biological Reality)

-If the economic model is the symptom, what is the root cause?
+If the economic model is the symptom, what's the root cause?

-While researchers often silo themselves into specific pathologies—cardiovascular disease, neurodegeneration, diabetes, cancer—viewed from a macro-perspective, these are not separate islands.
-They are manifestations of a singular, systemic failure.
+Researchers often silo themselves into specific pathologies—cardiovascular disease, neurodegeneration, diabetes, cancer.
+From a macro view, these aren't separate islands.
+They're all faces of a single systemic failure.

 The common denominator is Metabolic Dysfunction.